The Peninsula New York: Critical reception

 The New York Times said that, because of the development of the nearby Plaza Hotel in 1907, "the Gotham never acquired its cachet.
 But its classically ornate exterior helped maintain Fifth Avenue's carefully crafted image as a boulevard of the elite."
 The New York Times wrote of the 1980s penthouse: "It is as if a French gentleman of the Belle Epoque had crowned his silk top hat with a spaceman's helmet."
 The Hartford Courant described the building in 1996 as a "beautiful luxury pile that sports the Manhattan bar with the best cityscape views".
 By contrast, Laura Landro of The Wall Street Journal wrote in 2003 that the hotel's architecture severely constrained its layout.
+The hotel was used as a filming location for the 1969 film Midnight Cowboy, where it stood in for the fictional Hotel Berkley.

 After HSH acquired the former Gotham, in 1989, a writer for The Wall Street Journal wrote: "You will check in at a leather-trimmed writing desk and never set eyes on anything so crass as a cash register or a mail slot. ...
 Even a lowly basket of bran muffins is served by a waiter in tails."
 A writer for The Globe and Mail wrote that the decorations were "Belle Epoque gone trop" but criticized the relatively slow speed of the room service.
 The Washington Post said in 1992 that the hotel's decorations, fitness center, and rooftop terrace "makes the Peninsula a welcome newcomer".
 The New York Times wrote in 1993 that the hotel's restaurant "offers deep armchairs and rose-tinted banquettes, floor-to-ceiling windows overlooking Fifth Avenue and an energetic, hospitable staff."
 A writer for the Toronto Star said in 2003, "If you feel flushed one weekend, the Peninsula's bathroom would be a great place to soak away your troubles."
-A reviewer for CN Traveler said the Peninsula's "Huge, luxurious guest rooms, a top notch spa and swimming pool, an excellent restaurant (Clement), and one of the best service staffs in NYC make for an exceptional experience".
+A reviewer for CN Traveler said the Peninsula's "huge, luxurious guest rooms, a top notch spa and swimming pool, an excellent restaurant (Clement), and one of the best service staffs in NYC make for an exceptional experience".

-Landmark designation
+The Times of London gave the Peninsula New York a score of 9 out of 10 in 2024, particularly praising its rooms and central location.
+A reviewer for Travel + Leisure magazine similarly said that the hotel "layers its heritage with moments of indulgence", while another critic for Time Out magazine compared the hotel to a luxury apartment.